MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/app-from-azure-sql-database.md

 search.app:
   - PowerApps
 ---
-# Create a canvas app from Azure SQL Database
+# Preview: Create a canvas app from Azure SQL Database

 [This topic is pre-release documentation and is subject to change.]